 If any of this feels familiar, you can book a free consultation to talk through what has been going on and whether counselling feels like the right next step.

-I have built my practice around supporting men in Abbotsford and across British Columbia through online sessions.
+I'm Evan Vukets, a Registered Clinical Counsellor (RCC #17610) based in Abbotsford.
+I've built my practice specifically around supporting men — in Abbotsford in person, and across British Columbia online

 In our work together, we focus on: